-Ineligibility : non-rehabilitated bankruptcy, mental illness, allegiance to a foreign State, capital punishment sentence, prison sentence exceeding six months, or conviction of a dishonourable offence or other offences involving an act of treason or electoral fraud
+Ineligibility : non-rehabilitated bankruptcy, mental illness, allegiance to a foreign State, capital punishment sentence, prison sentence exceeding six months, or conviction of a felony or of a dishonourable offence, dishonesty, or other offences involving an act of treason or electoral fraud

-Incompatibilities : civil servants, members of the Armed Forces or police, judges, public prosecutors, or controller (however, ministers and parliamentary secretaries (State ministers) are chosen from among the members of the Parliament.
+Incompatibilities : civil servants, members of the Armed Forces or police, judges, director of public prosecutions, Auditor-General, or controller (however, ministers and parliamentary secretaries (State ministers) are chosen from among the members of the Parliament.
 In the event that a minister is ill or is absent from his territory, the General Governor may designate a temporary minister to replace him, for as long as necessary, from among the members of Parliament).

 III - SYSTEM OF SESSIONS

 The General Governor determines the session's opening and closing dates.
 However, the Parliament cannot be out of session for more than six consecutive months.

 The Senate automatically sits at most one month after the parliamentary elections.

 C - ADJOURNMENT

 The session is adjourned, based on a decision by the session president, if a senator officially notes that a quorum (eight senators plus the president) is not present.

 IV - RELATIONS WITH THE OTHER CHAMBER AND THE EXECUTIVE BRANCH